AaHaHaa/MMTools/README.md

 ## Important notice:<br>
 * 11/1/2023:<br>
 If you downloaded the code earlier, please re-download it.
-There is a huge bug in polarization modes.
+There was a huge bug in polarization modes.
 I fixed it only recently.
+Now it works correctly.
 * 12/22/2023:<br>
 I've been constantly modifying it, especially the ASE part, these days.<br>
 If you find a bug, download the latest one since I've been changing it often.
 If it still exists, let me know.